adamkarvonen/chess_llm_interpretability/README.md

 # Interventions

-To perform board state interventions, first train a set of 8 (one per layer) board state probes using `train_test_chess.py`.
-Then run `python board_state_interventions.py`.
+To perform board state interventions on one layer, run `python board_state_interventions.py`.
 It will record JSON results in `intervention_logs/`.
+To get better results, train a set of 8 (one per layer) board state probes using `train_test_chess.py`.

 To perform skill interventions, you can train a set of 8 skill probes using `train_test_chess.py` or generate a set of 8 contrastive activations using `caa.py`.
 Note that contrastive activations tend to work a little better.
 If you want to use probe derived interventions, use this script to create activation files from the probes: `utils/create_skill_intervention_from_skill_probe.ipynb`.